 William and Rhea Seath Awards in

-The William and Rhea Seath Awards (WRSAs) to support innovative technological ideas and research have been made possible thanks to the generosity of Faculty of Engineering alumnus, the late Mr. William Seath (B.Eng.
+The William and Rhea Seath Awards (WRSAs) which support innovative research and development have been made possible thanks to the generosity of Faculty of Engineering alumnus, the late Mr. William Seath (B.Eng.
 1952).
-These Awards recognize outstanding students and professors, who have innovative technological ideas or research results with potential for commercialization.
+These Awards recognize outstanding students and professors who are conducting research and development with potential for commercialization.

-Up to two equal awards of $25,000 are to be given in this year’s competition.
-The call for applications is now open, accepting applications until 5:00 pm EST on Friday, December 6, 2019 with winners being announced in early spring 2020.
+Up to two equal awards of $26,000 will be given in this year’s competition.
+The call for applications is now open.
+The deadline to submit is December 4, 2020, 5pm (ET).

-Applications will be reviewed and awarded by the Dean of the Faculty of Engineering based on the recommendation of a committee composed of faculty, industry and alumni members.
-Recipients will use the Awards to support the commercialization of their technologies.
+Applications will be reviewed by the McGill Engine Director and awarded by the Dean of the Faculty of Engineering based on the recommendation of a committee composed of faculty, industry and alumni members.
+Recipients will use the awards to support the commercialization of their technologies.
 Examples of eligible support activities include development, testing, prototype construction, specific market research, creation of a business plan, reduction in teaching time for professors, or salary stipends for students.